Paris Viswanathan: Legacy

+The Sharjah Biennial 16 "to carry" dedicates a full pavilion to the work of Viswnadhan - curator Natasha Ginwala.

 Awards and honours

 Viswanathan received the award for the best documentary film at the Festival dei Popoli held at Florence, in 1986.
 Kerala Lalithakala Akademi awarded him the inaugural K. C. S. Paniker Award in 2008.
 He was also honoured with the Chevalier des arts et letters by the French Government in 2005.

 Got Raja Ravi Varma Award in 2018.